-While Xyrem remains our largest product, our success also depends on our ability to effectively commercialize our other marketed products, and our inability to do so could have a material adverse effect on our business, financial condition, results of operations and growth prospects.\
+While Xyrem remains our largest product, our success also depends on our ability to effectively commercialize our other marketed products, and our inability to do so could have a material adverse effect on our business, financial condition, results of operations and growth prospects.

 In addition to Xyrem, we have a portfolio of marketed products, including Erwinaze® (asparaginase Erwinia chrysanthemi) (called Erwinase® in markets outside the United States) and Prialt® (ziconotide) intrathecal infusion.
 Erwinaze, a biologic product, is used in conjunction with chemotherapy to treat patients with acute lymphoblastic leukemia, or ALL, with hypersensitivity to E. coli-derived asparaginase.
-Erwinaze is exclusively licensed to us, and manufactured for us, by the U.K. Health Protection Agency, now part of Public Health England, an executive agency of the U.K. Department of Health, or PHE, and was approved by the FDA under a biological license application, or BLA, in November 2011 and launched in the U.S. market in the same month.
+Erwinaze is exclusively licensed to us, and manufactured for us, by Public Health England, a U.K. national executive agency, or PHE, and was approved by the FDA under a biological license application, or BLA, in November 2011 and launched in the U.S. market in the same month.
 It is also being sold under marketing authorizations, named patient programs, temporary use authorizations or similar authorizations in multiple countries in Europe and elsewhere.